M-H-Tabatabai/M-H-Tabatabai/README.md

 ---

 ## About Me
-- 🎓 Master's student in Software Engineering (Tarbiat Modares University) — currently ranked **#1** in the program.
+🎓 Master's student in Software Engineering at Tarbiat Modares University — ranked #1 in the program.
-- 🔬 Research focus: Reinforcement Learning applied to financial markets — especially algorithmic trading in cryptocurrencies (robust agents under noise, latency, and transaction costs).
+🔬 Research focus: Applying Reinforcement Learning to financial markets — especially algorithmic trading in cryptocurrencies (designing robust agents under noise, latency, and transaction costs).
-- 🏅 Academic highlights: Earned **A** grades in Machine Learning and Reinforcement Learning courses.
+🏅 Academic highlights: Achieved A grades in Machine Learning and Reinforcement Learning courses.
-- 💻 Primary programming language: **Python**.
-I build reproducible pipelines, custom Gym environments, and benchmark RL agents.
+💻 Programming languages: Python, HTML, CSS.

 ---